Decentralized Training of Foundation Models in Heterogeneous Environments

 \emph{\underline{Case 5.
 World-wide geo-distributed.}} We consider individual GPUs cross eight different regions world-wide (Oregon, Virginia, Ohio, Tokyo, Seoul, London, Frankfurt, and Ireland); within each region, the delay is 5 ms and bandwidth is 2 Gbps; cross different regions, the delay is $10{\sim}250$ms and the bandwidth is $0.3{\sim}1.3$Gbps.

-Since we do not introduce any optimizations that might change the computation or convergence, we can compare all methods by its throughput, we can compare all systems by the total number of floating point operations per second (PFLOPS), which is inverse proportional to the \textit{runtime of each iteration} (which we show in Appendix).
-We use the standard GPT3-XL architecture~\cite{brown2020language}, while also benchmarked different number of layers $\{24, 32, 40\}$, and batch sizes $\{1024, 2048, 4096\}$. {\bf Tuning of Megatron.} When comparing with Megatron, we did a careful grid search of different parallelism settings in Megatron and report the optimal results in each case---in Case 1, the optimal setting includes tensor model parallelism; all other cares the optimal settings are based on pipeline and data parallelism.
+{\bf Metrics and Model Architecture.} Since we do not introduce any optimizations that might change the computation or convergence, we can compare all methods by its throughput, we can compare all systems by the total number of floating point operations per second (PFLOPS), which is inverse proportional to the \textit{runtime of each iteration} (which we show in Appendix).
+We use the standard GPT3-1.3B architecture~\cite{brown2020language}, while also benchmarked different number of layers $\{24, 32, 40\}$, and batch sizes $\{1024, 2048, 4096\}$.

+{\bf Tuning of Megatron and Deepspeed.} We did a careful grid search of different parallelism settings and report the optimal results in each case---in Case 1, the optimal setting includes tensor model parallelism in Megatron and ZeRO-S3 in Deepspeed; in all other cases, the optimal settings are based on pipeline and data parallelism.
 We discuss more details in Appendix.